 5. Fort Worth, Texas

-Fort Worth is a great destination to visit during Spring.
-The temperatures are usually milder and there are plenty of things to do indoors even if it is a little chilly.
-Plus, you can visit Dallas which is only 30 miles away.
+But that’s okay since there are plenty of things to do in Fort Worth—whether indoors or outdoors.
+Plus, you can visit Dallas, which is only 30 miles away.

-Fort Worth is famous for its BBQ, Stockyards and Rodeo but it also has an amazing culture scene!
-You can visit world-class museums like The Modern Art Museum, Kimbell Art Museum, and experience culture at the Fort Worth Opera and Casa Manana.
-The Sundance square area in downtown Fort Worth has charming shops and restaurants.
+That said, you can visit world-class museums like The Modern Art Museum, and Kimbell Art Museum, and experience culture at the Fort Worth Opera and Casa Manana.
+The Sundance Square area in downtown Fort Worth has charming shops and restaurants as well.

-If you have kids that are sports fans you might want to visit the Cowboys stadium in Arlington or catch a Rangers baseball game at the Globe Life Park.
+If your kids are sports fans. you might want to visit the Cowboys stadium in Arlington or catch a Rangers baseball game at Globe Life Park.

-Don’t miss visiting the Fort Worth Stock Yards for a truly Western Experience.
+For a truly Western Experience, come on down to Fort Worth Stockyards.
 You can see real Texas cowhands drive a herd of Texas longhorns down East Exchange twice a day.
-Cowtown Coliseum in the Fort Worth Stockyards has a Rodeo show every Friday and Saturday.
+Cowtown Coliseum also has a Rodeo show every Friday and Saturday.

-Fort Worth also has a wonderful zoo but my favorite place to visit is the Japanese Gardens inside the Fort Worth Botanical Gardens.
-It is such a hidden gem, usually, in March the cherry blossoms start to bloom and it is a great place to stop for an afternoon.
+Further, Fort Worth has a wonderful zoo, but my favorite place to visit is the Japanese Gardens inside the Fort Worth Botanical Gardens.
+It is such a hidden gem!
+And usually, in March, the cherry blossoms start to bloom, making it a great place to stop for an afternoon.

 6. Akumal, Riviera Maya, Mexico

-When you’ve had your fill of marine life, the beach here is picture postcard perfect and the Lol-Ha Restaurant is right on the sands.
+When you’ve had your fill of marine life, the beach here is picture-postcard perfect and the Lol-Ha Restaurant is right on the sands.
+Need we say more?

 Josie Peden – Where Jo Goes